The Meta element is an extensible mechanism for use in identifying

 Description:

-Indicates a pre-determined scheme/format to be used to interpret the CONTENT attribute value in cases where multiple formats are supported.
+Indicates a pre-determined scheme/format to be used to interpret the

-Dependent on the property name and the profile being used.
+Values: Dependent on the property name and the profile being used.

 Url